I bet that you’ve read the following advice on marketing blogs, in some form or another.

 You’ve got to seek links from trusted sites that have zero spam association.

-Here are 4 specific type of backlinks that aren’t effective now.
+Here are 4 specific types of backlinks that aren’t effective anymore.

 Remember the day when EzineArticles worked like a charm?

 If a website does not add value to its audience and/or contains spun/duplicate content, then it has a poor image in Google’s eyes.

 Avoid spammy directories that solely exist to publish low-quality content and provide follow links to webmasters.